toxicwebdev/toxicblue/README.md

 ### Rebasing

 To rebase an existing Silverblue/Kinoite/Sericea installation to the latest build:
+> [!IMPORTANT]
-> [!IMPORTANT] The **only** supported tag is `latest`.
+> The **only** supported tag is `latest`.

+> [!NOTE]
-> [!NOTE] The two reboots described below are not optional.
-During installation, the initial boot into wayblue will provision the required sddm user.
+> The two reboots described below are not optional.
+During installation, the initial boot into toxicblue will provision the required sddm user.
 This is a one time step, all subsequent boots will succeed.

 - First rebase to the unsigned image, to get the proper signing keys and policies installed: